 Changes in sensation and pain

-- Other symptoms such as muscle weakness, spasticity (muscle stiffness) and difficulty balancing may affect posture, which could also cause pain.
+- Other MS symptoms such as muscle weakness, spasticity (muscle stiffness and spasms) and difficulty balancing may affect posture, which in turn could also cause low back and joint pain.

-- It is caused by damage to the area of the brain responsible for balance, movement and posture.
+- The most common tremor in MS is caused by damage to an area of the brain called the cerebellum, which is responsible for balance and for coordinating muscle movement.

-- Not every tremor is related to MS. An example would be the shaking or trembling a person might notice after drinking beverages that contain caffeine.
+- Not every tremor is related to MS. An example of a non-MS tremor would be the shaking or trembling a person might notice when their arms are outstretched.

 Rehabilitation specialists can help to identify the tools and strategies that best meet mobility and accessibility needs, keeping people living with MS active, productive and involved.
 If symptoms begin to interfere with everyday activities, a rehabilitation team can address problems with mobility, dressing and personal care, role performance at home and work, and overall fitness.

 The rehabilitation plan for a person with MS depends on the nature of that individual’s disability or disabilities, but is likely to involve: